Quantum computations without definite causal structure: A new resource: The quantum switch of boxes

-The above construction can be suitably generalized when $f$ and $g$ are not unitary boxes, but noisy quantum channels: in this case, it is enough to use the above formula to define the Kraus operators of the channel with quantum control in terms of the Kraus operators of the input channels.
+The above construction can be suitably generalized when $f$ and $g$ are not unitary boxes, but noisy quantum channels: In this case, it is enough to use the above formula to define the Kraus operators of the channel with quantum control in terms of the Kraus operators of the input channels.
+Precisely, if the channels $f$ and $g$ have Kraus forms $f(\rho) = \sum_i f_i \rho f_i^\dag$ and $g(\rho) = \sum_j g_j \rho g_j^\dag$, respectively, then the channel with quantum control has Kraus form